beetbox/beets/docs/guides/tagger.rst

   currently be autotaggable.
 (This will change eventually.)

   There is one exception to this rule: directories that look like separate parts of a *multi-disc album* are tagged together as a single release.
-This situation is detected by looking at the names of directories.
-If one directory has sub-directories with, for example, "disc 1" and "disc 2" in their names, they get lumped together as a single album.
-The marker words for this feature are "part", "volume", "vol.", "disc", and "CD".
+If two adjacent albums have a common prefix, followed by "disc" or "CD" and then a number, they are tagged together.

 * The music may have bad tags, but it's not completely untagged.
 (This is actually not a hard-and-fast rule: using the *E* option described below, it's